-Never before have I stepped on to a plane excited about the second leg of our long journey home to Australia from Europe.
+Never before have I stepped onto a plane excited about the second leg of our long journey home to Australia from Europe.
 Our Qatar Airways business class flight between Doha and Sydney was different.
-It was our first time travelling in the Qsuite and we could finally see if this new Qatar business class experience lived up to the hype and why Qatar Airways continues to be named the best airline in the world.
+It was our first time travelling in the Qsuite.
+This Qatar Airways QSuite review details our business-class experience to see whether it lived up to the hype as the best airline in the world.

 Qatar Airways Qsuite Review